BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** The opening is not finding another direction apart from the senses, or denial of the senses.
 The “opening amidst confinement” is the removal of the ownership of that which confines you.
-Complete non-appropriation - which begins with the first
+Complete non-appropriation—which begins with the first
 <span lang="pi">*jhana*</span>.

 So it’s not like you find the opening in the aggregates by which you can sort of “slip out” of samsara.
 No, you *are* confined by everything that appears. <span lang="pi">*Nama-rupa paccaya vinnana.
-Vinnana paccaya nama-rupa*</span> - that is the ultimate confinement.
-So what is, then, the “opening” amidst that, the opening within already being fully buried alive - it is the removal of the ownership of that situation in its entirety.
+Vinnana paccaya nama-rupa*</span>—that is the ultimate confinement.
+So what is, then, the “opening” amidst that, the opening within already being fully buried alive—it is the removal of the ownership of that situation in its entirety.
 That’s why in the first <span lang="pi">*jhana*</span> there is no sense of “I am” as in “I am entering the first
 <span lang="pi">*jhana*</span>”.
 It’s not that there is no sense of the